iandunn/regolith/docs/install.md

 ## Requirements

 You'll need SSH access to your production server, and it must have Git and WP-CLI installed.
+If they're not installed by default, you may be able to install them into your home directory.

 ## Installing Regolith